FazeFlynn/Web-Controls/readme.md

 ## Perfect for Students
 **Web Controls (For Students)** helps you focus on studying by giving you complete control over your visual environment.
 Whether you need to slow down a video to take notes or apply dark mode to avoid eye strain, this extension is your ideal study companion.

+### Enhanced Productivity and Time-Saving
+Using **Web Controls (For Students)** dramatically reduces the time spent manually adjusting video settings.
+With keyboard shortcuts, you can instantly change playback speed and apply filters without interrupting your workflow.
+For example, changing the playback speed conventionally may require multiple clicks through a settings menu, but with this extension, you can adjust it seamlessly in real time with just a keypress (`A` or `S`).
+Similarly, applying visual filters such as saturation and contrast is streamlined, letting you fine-tune your study materials on the go.

+By reducing the time spent navigating through various menus, this extension can save you several minutes per video, which adds up significantly over the course of study sessions.
+This ensures you spend more time learning and less time managing video settings, leading to enhanced productivity and a smoother study experience.